sveltia/sveltia-cms/README.md

 - Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^34].
 - We have documented how to [set up a Content Security Policy](#set-up-content-security-policy) for the CMS.
 - The `unsafe-eval` or `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^33].
+- The `same-origin` referer policy is automatically set with a `<meta>` tag.

 ### Better backend support

 - Uses the GraphQL API where possible for better performance, as mentioned above.
-You don’t need to set the `use_graphql` option.
+You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^27].
 - You can [disable automatic deployments](#disable-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].

 ### Better i18n support

-- It’s now easier to switch between locales while editing with just a click on a button instead of a dropdown list.
+- You can easily switch between locales while editing with just a click on a button instead of a dropdown list.
 - Fields in non-default locales are validated as expected[^13].
 - [Integrates DeepL](#use-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].